 2007, at the International Stereoscopic Conference S3D-Today+ in Munich, Achim Bahr even presented the world wide very first phantograms which can be interactively operated by the observer, thus providing a new kind of real-time VR/AR in the field of high-end/low-cost applications, no matter what size they will be, without particular hardware, and enabling the use of any 3D data sets.

-Since 2008, Achim Bahr holds a lectureship and is the founder as well as the leader of the 3D Lab at the BTK, Berliner Technische Kunsthochschule, University of Applied Sciences. — Achim Bahr’s stereoscopic works can be seen in those very renowned national collections of Deutsches Museum Munich, Deutsches Technikmuseum Berlin, Deutsches Hygiene-Museum Dresden, etc.
+Since 2008, Achim Bahr holds a lectureship and is the founder as well as the leader of the 3D Lab at the BTK, Berliner Technische Kunsthochschule, University of Applied Sciences. — Achim Bahr’s stereoscopic works can be seen in very renowned national collections like Deutsches Museum Munich, Deutsches Technikmuseum Berlin, Deutsches Hygiene-Museum Dresden, etc.